seebi/rdf.sh/README.md

   current directory and collect them in the file `prefixes.n3`
 * `rdf nsdist *.n3` firstly removes all `@prefix` lines from the target files and then add `prefixes.n3` on top of them.

+<a name="skolemize"></a>
+### Materialize / skolemize bnodes (`skolemize`)

+Blank nodes can be painful, so this command materializes all blank nodes as full IRIs.
+The first parameter is the RDF file while the second parameter is an optional namespace for the UUID minted IRIs (default is `urn:uuid:`).

 <a name="turtleize"></a>